 Here are selected Chopra quotations:

-Learn to write down ideas from the simple yourself, and the fare may improve for it above shopping lists and lists of daily chores.
+1. Make it a point to write down ideas from the simple yourself, and the fare may improve for it above shopping lists and lists of daily chores.

 Let your stream of consciousness, your quieter inner voice, supply the answers.
 Then, after five minutes, write them down [and see to which degree] situations, circumstances, events, and people will orchestrate themselves around the answers.
 [Cf. Deepak Chopra]